LUVCELEBS

 Websiteavamax.com

-Amanda Ava Koci (born Amanda Koçi; February 16, 1994), known professionally as Ava Max (/ˈvə/ AY-və), is an American singer and songwriter.
-She signed with Atlantic Records in 2016, through which she released her breakthrough single, "Sweet but Psycho", in August 2018.
+Amanda Koçi (born February 16, 1994), known professionally as Ava Max (/ˈvə/ AY-və), is an American singer and songwriter.
+She rose to prominence in 2018 with the release of her breakthrough single "Sweet but Psycho".
 The song peaked at number one in 22 countries and reached number two and number 10 on the Australian ARIA Charts and US Billboard Hot 100, respectively.

 In March 2020, Max released the song, "Kings & Queens", which peaked at number 13 on the Billboard Hot 100 and at number 19 on the UK Singles Chart.
 It was followed by the release of her debut studio album, Heaven & Hell, in September 2020, which charted at number two on the UK Albums Chart and at number 27 on the US Billboard 200.
 In November 2020, the song "My Head & My Heart" was released, which peaked at number 45 on the Billboard Hot 100 and at number 18 on the UK Singles Chart.
 Max released her second studio album, Diamonds & Dancefloors, on January 27, 2023.